blockchainsllc/in3-docs/docs/api-c.md

 uint64_t eth_gasPrice(in3_t *in3);
 ```

 Returns the current blockNumber.
-If bn==0, an error occured and you should check.
+If bn==0, an error occurred and you should check.

 arguments:
 ```eval_rst